 Jump to navigation

 Light & Power crews will begin rebuilding the overhead power line in these areas with an insulated aerial power line.
 The covered lines reduce the chances of faulting or sparking in the event that tree branches brush or lay on the lines.
-Work along Dandie Way is anticipated to begin in January 2018 and run through April; the work along Goblins Castle and Babcock Roads is anticipated to begin in April and run through July; the work in the Long Peak Road area is anticipated to begin in July and run thorugh October.
-For questions regarding these projects, please contact Sarah Clark, Administrative Assistant, at 970-577-3627 or via email at email@example.com.
+Work along Dandie Way is anticipated to begin in January 2018 and run through April; the work along Goblins Castle and Babcock Roads is anticipated to begin in April and run through July; the work in the Long Peak Road area is anticipated to begin in July and run through October.
+For questions regarding these projects, please contact Sarah Clark, Administrative Assistant, at 970-577-3627 or via email at firstname.lastname@example.org.
 Project updates will be posted here.

 Update: March 20, 2018